Confused between an OKR vs KPI?

 While OKR takes a close look at processes and the bigger picture, KPI focuses on the outcome and attainable goals.

 In this article, we’ll take a look at each of them in detail, how they differ in approach, and how they can be used together.
-We’ll also highlight a project management tool that can handle both methods.
+We’ll also highlight a project management software that can handle both methods.

 Let’s get sleuthing! 🔎